johnmcfarlane/papers/c++/error-handling.md

 In contrast with `sanitized_run`, `unsanitized_run` does a lot of validating of data.
-Even if the users of the program are 'friendly', they may make mistakes which the program author(s) did not anticipate.
+Even if the users of the program are 'friendly', they may make mistakes which the program developer(s) did not anticipate.
 Out-of-bounds errors, invalid pointers and past-the-end iterators may all result if the possible violations by the user of the End User Contract are not tested.